 Globulins are a group of proteins made in the liver by the immune system which play an important role in liver function, blood clotting and fighting infection.

-A main protein made by the liver and a low level of albumin can indicate a problem with your liver or kidneys.
+A main protein made by the liver.
+A low level of albumin can indicate a problem with your liver or kidneys.

-Alanine aminotransferase (ALT) is an enzyme mainly found in the liver; the best test for detecting hepatitis.
+Alanine aminotransferase (ALT) is an enzyme mainly found in the liver.
+It is the best test for detecting hepatitis.

 Gamma-glutamyl transferase (GGT) is an enzyme which is elevated in the blood in most diseases that can cause damage to the liver.

-Alkaline phosphatase (ALP) is an enzyme related to the bile ducts; often increased when they are blocked, either inside or outside the liver.
+Alkaline phosphatase (ALP) is an enzyme related to the bile ducts.
+When they are blocked, levels increase either inside or outside the liver.
+High levels may indicate liver damage.

 Non-HDL cholesterol is the amount of “good” cholesterol, subtracted from your total cholesterol number.
 This will leave you with the amount of “bad” cholesterol.